Must-See Metro Puget Sound Sights

 From sky-high aviation exhibits to historic streets, there’s plenty to see and do in Seattle and its surrounding cities.
-Here is a list of not-to-be-missed Metro Seattle landmarks to check out during your Washington vacation.
+Here is a list of not-to-be-missed landmarks in the Metro Puget Sound Region.

 Museum of Flight

-Seattle’s Museum of Flight, one of the largest air and space museums in the world, is a must for its 150-plus aircraft, not to mention NASA’s space shuttle trainer.
-Find more Seattle museums.
+The Museum of Flight in Tukwila one of the largest air and space museums in the world, is a must for its 150-plus aircraft, not to mention NASA’s space shuttle trainer.

-The oldest skyscraper in Seattle—it turns 100 on July 4, 2014—is a neoclassical building in historic Pioneer Square.
-Ride to the 35th floor in an old-timey, copper-and-brass elevator, then step out to admire the ornate Chinese Room and the views from the outdoor observation deck.
+The oldest skyscraper in Seattle—it was built in 1914—is a neoclassical building in historic Pioneer Square.
+Ride to the 35th floor in an old-timey, copper-and-brass elevator, then step out to admire the views from the outdoor observation deck.

 Find picture-perfect views at this hillside park in Seattle’s Queen Anne neighborhood.
 Its 1.26-acre swath of grass offers a dreamy vista of the city skyline, Elliott Bay and—on clear days—Mount Rainier.

 Pike Place Market